Did you suffer an injury in a trucking accident?

 In analyzing the liability of a broker, the tractor-trailer accident attorneys at Dolman Law Group Accident Injury Lawyers, PA, look at:

 - Whether the broker did their duty: We check whether the broker has acted in accordance with their commitment to inspect the motor carrier/truck, examined the safety history of the truck, and the drivers with whom they have contracted.
-We determine if the broker is the fault party.
+We determine if the broker is the at-fault party.

 - Whether the broker was in control: We analyze how much control the broker exercised over the truck and the driver.
-We determine this by inspecting dispatch records, whether the broker monitored and reviewed trip records or notes, and if the broker approve the receipts and bill of landing changes
+We determine this by inspecting dispatch records, whether the broker monitored and reviewed trip records or notes, and if the broker approved the receipts and bill of landing changes